-In situations where the patient cannot be moved this projection be invaluable, it requires little to no patient positioning and can be replicated in ICU wards.
+In situations where the patient cannot be moved, this projection can be invaluable as it requires little to no patient movement and can be replicated in ICU wards.

-If possible, placing a sponge under the ankle in question will prevent any artefacts from bed/pillows in that are native to trauma rooms.
+If possible, placing a radiolucent immobilization sponge under the ankle in question will prevent any artefacts from bed/pillows that are native to trauma rooms.

 Superior-inferior malalignment of the superior aspect of the talus is resultant of the tibia not lying parallel to the image receptor.
 To adjust this, angle the tube superior-inferior to mimic the tibia laying parallel.
 This is not ideal but in trauma, it may be the only option.